Tenancy requirements for the speculation and vacancy tax exemptions

 A Canadian owns a property in Esquimalt, but lives in a principal residence elsewhere.
 The owner has a friend who stays at the home for eight months of the year, but only on weekends.

 No exemption is allowed.
 The tenant does not live in the home most of the time for any of the months being counted.

-If the tenant is a non-arm's length tenant, and the owners are not Canadians or members of a satellite family, a rental exemption may apply in very limited circumstances.
+If the tenant is a non-arm's length tenant, and the owners are members of a satellite family or are not Canadians, a rental exemption may apply in very limited circumstances.

 - Be a Canadian citizen or permanent resident